-Certain plants are a deterrent for pesky felines who might want to do their business in your garden.
-Rue and lavender as well as penny royal, coleus canina and lemon thyme are plants cats find unappealing.
+Certain plants act as a deterrent for felines who might want to do their business in your garden.
+Rue, lavender, lemon balm, pennyroyal, Coleus canina, and lemon thyme are plants that cats find unappealing.